 Chapter 3772-15 Independent Testing Laboratories

-An independent testing laboratory may request to be certified by the commission to scientifically test and technically evaluate slot machines, mechanical, electromechanical or electronic table games, slot accounting systems and other electronic gaming equipment for compliance with Chapter 3772. of the Revised Code and the rules adopted thereunder.
+(A) An independent testing laboratory may request to be certified by the commission to scientifically test and technically evaluate slot machines, mechanical, electromechanical or electronic table games, slot accounting systems and other electronic gaming equipment for compliance with Chapter 3772. of the Revised Code and the rules adopted thereunder.

 (B) An independent testing laboratory's certification expires three years after the date of certification.